best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 This is where modules come in, to separate reusable code into logical groups.

 Consider a project where an analyst has created one large data analysis script.
-Upon reflection, they decide to split the logic from their pipeline into groups of functions relating to 'data processing', 'data modelling' and 'result presentation'.
+Upon reflection, they decide to split the logic from their pipeline into groups of functions relating to 'data processing', 'data modelling', and 'result presentation'.
-They then create a file to contain each of these groups of functions: `processing.py`, `modelling.py` and `reporting.py`.
+They then create a file to contain each of these groups of functions: `processing.py`, `modelling.py`, and `reporting.py`.
 They decide that they want to have a pipeline script called `main`, but they want to keep this script readable and simple.
 In R, it's best to also use an R project file.
 Working within a project allows you to use relative file paths and avoid the need to refer to specific script locations.